-I am a professor at KTH Centre of Naval architecture, group of Maritime Robotics.
+I am a full professor at KTH Centre of Naval architecture, group of Maritime Robotics.
 I teach various courses in the master programs in Naval architecture and Maritime engineering.
 My involvement in research projects concerns topics ranging from route optimzation of ships using ensamble forecasts, aeroelastic models for analysis of sailboat rigs, active measures for parametric roll mitigation of PCTC vessels, development of methods and technologies for cost effective small Autonomous Underwater Vehicles, AUVs.

 The wPCC project Oceanbird:

 I am very proud to be one of the researchers in the wPCC project Oceanbird aiming to contribute to the disruptive change in sea transportation towards sustainability.
 The project aim at developing technologies needed to sail large cargo vessels over open oceans and is a collaboration between KTH, Wallenius Marine and SSPA.
 The KTH part of the project focuses on aerodynamics, performance predictions, weather routing, maneuver simulations and control and model scale tests.
 The picture below is a 7 meter (1:30 scale) sailing demonstrator.

 The Autonomous Underwater Vehicle LoLo: